 I’ll also discuss:

-- The pros and cons of a Life Time Fitness membership
+- The pros and cons of a gym membership at Life Time Fitness

-- The equipment and amenities that are available at Life Time Fitness
+- The equipment and amenities available at Life Time Fitness

-- Whether or not the Life Time Fitness personal trainers are worth it
+- Are the Life Time Fitness personal trainers are worth it?

 - Tips for new Life Time Fitness members